 Nutrition and Supplements

-Some supplements may help prevent preeclampsia but do not help once you have the condition.
+Some supplements may help prevent preeclampsia.
+But they do not help once you have the condition.
 Others, intended to reduce symptoms once you have the condition, show mixed results in scientific studies.
 If you are pregnant, do not take anything without your obstetrician's approval.
-All supplements have side effects, and some may not be safe for women with certain medical conditions.
+All supplements have side effects.
+And some may not be safe for women with certain medical conditions.

 - Vitamin D -- Some studies suggest that having low levels of vitamin D raise a pregnant woman's risk for preeclampsia.
-And one preliminary study found that taking vitamin D supplements appeared to reduce risk of preeclampsia.
-However, women in the study also consumed high levels of omega-3 fatty acids (found in fish oil), so researchers aren't sure if it was vitamin D or the combination that reduced risk.
+One preliminary study found that taking vitamin D supplements appeared to reduce the risk of preeclampsia.
+However, women in the study also consumed high levels of omega-3 fatty acids (found in fish oil).
+So researchers aren't sure if it was vitamin D or the combination that reduced the risk.

 - Vitamin C (1,000 mg per day) and vitamin E (400 IU per day) may help reduce risk of preeclampsia.
-Some studies have found no effect, however.
+However, some studies have found no effect.
 Neither seems to help once you have the condition.

 - Lycopene -- More studies are needed to confirm results.

-- Magnesium was shown to help reduce risk in one study, but another study showed no effect.
+- Magnesium was shown to help reduce the risk in one study.
+But another study showed no effect.

 Treatments for preeclampsia:

-These treatments require close supervision by your doctor.
+These treatments require close supervision by a doctor.

 - Magnesium sulfate, given by injection, can help lower blood pressure.

 Herbs are generally a safe way to strengthen and tone the body's systems.
-As with any therapy, it is important to determine a diagnosis before pursuing treatment.
+As with any therapy, it is important to work with your doctor to diagnose your problem before starting treatment.
 You may use herbs as dried extracts (such as capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink two to four cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

 Note: Do not use these herbs without your doctor's supervision.
-All herbs have side effects, and some may not be safe for women with certain medical conditions.
+All herbs have side effects.
+And some may not be safe for pregnant women or women with certain medical conditions.